yunuskorkmaz/docs.tr-tr/docs/framework/windows-workflow-foundation/expressions.md

 };
 ```

- <span data-ttu-id="75e5e-114">Aynı iş akışı C# lambda ifadeleri, aşağıdaki örnekte gösterildiği gibi kullanarak daha sıkı şekilde ifade edilebilir.</span><span class="sxs-lookup"><span data-stu-id="75e5e-114">The same workflow can be expressed more compactly by using C# lambda expressions, as shown in the following example.</span></span>
+ <span data-ttu-id="609cb-114">Aynı iş akışının daha sıkı bir şekilde kullanarak ifade edilebilir C# lambda ifadeleri, aşağıdaki örnekte gösterildiği gibi.</span><span class="sxs-lookup"><span data-stu-id="609cb-114">The same workflow can be expressed more compactly by using C# lambda expressions, as shown in the following example.</span></span>

 ```
 Variable<int> a = new Variable<int>("a", 1);